theQRL/documentation/docs/Use/Tools/notarise/notarization.md

 It is important to point out that this does NOT load the file to the blockchain, only a cryptographic representation (Hash) of the data in the file.
 An original copy of the file will be needed to verify the notarization.
 :::caution

+The system utilizes blockchain technology, which is a distributed and immutable ledger that ensures transparency and security.

+When a user wants to notarize a document or message, they can submit it to the QRL network using the provided tools.
+The system then creates a cryptographic hash of the document, which is a unique representation of its contents.

+This cryptographic hash is then stored on the QRL blockchain, making it a part of the public record.
+The hash serves as a digital fingerprint of the document and can be used to verify its integrity in the future.
+Since the blockchain is decentralized and replicated across multiple nodes, it is extremely difficult to tamper with the stored information.

+To retrieve the notarized information later, users can make use of the QRL's public API.
+The API provides a method called "getmessagetxn," which allows users to query the blockchain and retrieve the transaction associated with the notarized document.
+This transaction includes the cryptographic hash and other relevant details.

+To get a deeper understanding of the technical implementation and standards of the QRL's notarization system, you can refer to the QIP002 document on GitHub.
+QIP002 outlines the technical specifications and procedures for notarization, providing detailed information on how the system works and how developers can interact with it.

+Overall, the QRL's notarization system offers a decentralized and secure way to prove the existence and integrity of documents or messages.
+It leverages blockchain technology to create an immutable record that can be verified by anyone, without the need for a central authority.
+The provided tools and API make it easy for users to notarize and retrieve information, while the technical documentation gives developers insights into the system's implementation.